homermultitext/hmt-editors-guide/markdown/1-tokenization.md

 **Regular terminating syllables**

 Regular terminating syllables (often morphological endings, but not always appearing at the end of a word) are treated as a variant letter form, and are not specially marked in any way.
 See the [paleography guide](http://homermultitext.github.io/hmt-docs/palguide.pdf) if you are unfamiliar with the common abbreviations.
+If accents or other diacritical marks should be present on the abbreviated syllable(s), they can be supplied in the expansion.

 [![Abbreviate -os][os]][106]